salekh/ai-research-pulse/README.md

 # Research Pulse

+> "It's a struggle to keep pace with the developments in generative AI and the brisk pace of innovation and competition.
+But AI can help you keep abreast of AI."

 Stay ahead of the curve with **Research Pulse**, a real-time dashboard that aggregates, analyzes, and visualizes the latest AI research from top labs including **Google DeepMind**, **Google Research**, **OpenAI**, **Anthropic**, **Meta AI**, and **Microsoft Research**.

 Powered by **Gemini 2.5 Flash** and **Vertex AI**, this application uses advanced semantic search, auto-tagging, and topic modeling to help you find relevant research instantly.

 ## ✨ Features

+- **Smart Caching & Refresh**:
+  - **Instant Load**: The application serves cached articles from a local SQLite database immediately for sub-second load times.
+  - **Background Refresh**: A non-blocking background process fetches the latest RSS feeds and scrapes new content, updating the database without slowing down the user experience.
 - **Real-time Aggregation**: Fetches latest research from RSS feeds (Google, DeepMind, Microsoft, Meta) and direct scraping (Anthropic).
 - **Semantic & Hybrid Search**: Search for concepts like "LLM scaling" or "RLHF" using vector embeddings (`text-embedding-004`) combined with keyword boosting.
 - **AI-Powered Insights**: